-The course provides the knowledge base necessary to perform standard imaging of the respiratory system, bony thorax, and upper extremities.
+The course provides the knowledge to perform standard imaging of the respiratory system, bony thorax, and upper extremities.
 Consideration will be given to the production of images of optimal diagnostic quality.

 Course methods will incorporate demonstrations, image analyses, and positioning lab practicum.
-Students will be required to demonstrate competency in positioning skills, equipment manipulation, and radiation protection before they can perform these skills under direct supervision in the patient care setting.
+Students must demonstrate competency in positioning skills, equipment manipulation, and radiation protection before performing these skills under direct supervision in the patient care setting.